martinlevesque/secretsfly/README.md

 - `ADMIN_UI_DECRYPTED_SECRETS_EXPIRATION`: Default: 5.
 Number of minutes before redirecting to the encrypted secrets page from the decrypted page.
 - `ADMIN_BASIC_AUTH_USERNAME`: Username for the admin UI.
 Basic auth is enabled if this variable is set.
 - `ADMIN_BASIC_AUTH_PASSWORD`: Password for the admin UI.
+- `VERSIONED_SECRET_VALUES`: Default: false.
+If set to true, secrets values are versioned.
+This means that when updating a secret, the old value is kept in the database.

 ### SSL